Dear Consumer Ed:

 Trading in a vehicle is a convenient option for some consumers.
 When done correctly, it allows consumers to leave their trade-ins at the dealership and be responsible for only one payment to one lender.
 When done improperly, however, consumers are stuck with two car payments and a trade-in vehicle that may be in the possession of the dealership.
 In worst case scenarios, some dealerships have sold the trade-ins before the loans are paid off.

 If you find yourself in a situation in which the trade-in loan is not paid, contact a private attorney immediately.
-You can also contact the Governor’s Office of Consumer Protection at 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
+You can also contact the Georgia Department of Law’s Consumer Protection Unit at 404-651-8600 or 1-800-869-1123 (toll-free in Georgia, outside of the metro Atlanta calling area).
 Failing to deal with the issue could lead to damage to your credit score and a potential lawsuit against you from the company that financed the trade-in.

 If you enjoyed this post, make sure you subscribe to my RSS feed!